pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-subclasses.md

 Set step 1

-#|en| Let's look at <i>Replace Type Code With Subclasses</i>, using an payroll class as our example.
+#|en| Let's look at *Replace Type Code With Subclasses* , using an payroll class as our example.
 We have several types of employees, which affects their salary values.

 Select "public int |||type|||"